Hines94/BabylonBurst/docs/README.md

 - [Coding Quickstart](codeQuickstart.md) - How to setup and start modifying in the Source directory
 - [Engine Upgrade](engineUpgrade.md) - How to upgrade to the latest engine version

-## Detail
+## Details
 Detailed explanations of how the underlying systems work in BabylonBoost.
+Includes further details and more technical segments to help provide context on technical decisions and how to use all engine features.
 ### Assets
 - [Assets Overview](assetsOverview.md) - Outline of how to bundle and access assets from s3